geo-fish/lis_analysis_code/README.md

 2. Run all lines in the run.py file

 Note that error messages will display if the project data files are not stored appropriately.
-To prevent such an error, please ensure there is a subdirectory called 'data' in your directory for this project, and that the data directory contains the following three files:
+To prevent such an error, please ensure that your project directory contains the following three files, names as below:
 1. aim_network_nodes.csv
 2. aims_matrix_final.csv
 3. raw_data.csv